Rahul Salanke

 Rahul Salanke, popularly known as RK Rahul is an Indian actor, primarily from Kannada cinema.

 He made his acting debut in Nannusire in 2008.
 He is best known for his performance in the Kannada movie Jigarthanda produced by Kannada cinema actor Sudeep's company - Kichcha Creations.

 He is also known for his performance as a VJ and television host for 'Ondu Prashne Ondu Haadu' TV show on Udaya Music.

 He is an opening batsman for Karnataka Bulldozers in the Celebrity Cricket League (CCL).

 Personal life

-Rahul Salanke was born on 14 May 1989 in Bangalore, Karnataka.
-He completed his schooling from St. Joseph's College, Bangalore and Bachelor's degree in Commerce from Sri Bhagawan Mahaveer Jain College, Bangalore.
+Rahul Salanke was born on 14 May 1986 in Bangalore, Karnataka.
+He completed his schooling from St. Joseph's Indian High School, Bangalore and Bachelor's degree in Commerce from Sri Bhagawan Mahaveer Jain College, Bangalore.

 Rahul obtained his MBA degree from Symbiosis International University.

 Career

 Rahul is the first actor to be launched by Sudeep as a main lead in his home production.